CGA1123/slugcmplr/README.md

 In the prepare step, `slugcmplr` will fetch the metadata required to compile your application.
 It will copy your project `SOURCE-DIR` into `BUILD-DIR/app`.

-It will fetch the buildpacks as defined by your Heroku application download and decompress them into `BUILD-DIR/buildpacks`.
+It will fetch the buildpacks as defined by your Heroku application, download, and decompress them into `BUILD-DIR/buildpacks`.
 If using official buildpacks (e.g.
 `heroku/go`, `heroku/ruby`) `slugcmplr` will use the same buildpack as currently deployed to Heroku's production environment.